nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     Show me.

-**4. Question:** Yes, thank you very much for the presentation very interesting,
-    very inspiring for the NSA wannabes.
+4. **Question**: Yes, thank you very much for the presentation very interesting, very inspiring for the NSA wannabes.
     You mentioned that some of the Snowden documents may never be leaked those are your exact words.